Flo56958/MineTinker/README.md

 ***

 ## How to contribute to this repository:
-MineTinker is in development and we are constantly fixing bugs and adding new features.
+MineTinker is in development, and we are constantly fixing bugs and adding new features.
 **Everyone is welcome to contribute to this plugin.**

 There are several options for contributing: